danhcole/Stitch/administrivia/meetingNotes.md

 - get end state program written in Stitch (goal of what we want to write)
 - should be able to code PRNG
 - goal -> Stitch compiler should generate C code that *always* compiles
+- write stitch loops in Stitch, and write the equivalent C code to see how that would work.
+- start coding our program that we’d like to show off for the final project.
+Use that as a goal to build our compiler.

 Testing
 - start setting up regression testing suite